Divyue30597/go101/go101-chap1-introductio-to-go.md

 ## Some more highlights

-- Syntax is simple, clean
+- Syntax is simple and clean
 - Great set of standard code packages.
 - Active community